renofizaldy/React-Calculator-App/README.md

 > **The Redwood CLI**
 >
-> Congratulations on running your first Redwood CLI command!
 > From dev to deploy, the CLI is with you the whole way.
 > And there's quite a few commands at your disposal:
 > ```